TomLXXVI/python-hvac/README.md

 in relation to the same building have been included in the folder `vrf_system` of `docs/examples`.

+**radiant_emitter**<br>
+This subpackage implements two types of radiant heat emitters.
+Class `PanelRadiator` is for panel radiators and class `RadiantFloorPanel` is for floor heating panels.
+Both classes can be used for design and analysis.

 Besides the aforementioned application-oriented packages, `hvac` also includes a number of more basic subpackages which are used throughout the modules of `hvac`: